kyma-project/community/concepts/infrastructure-reconciliation/README.md

 ### Cluster Managers handling cluster provisioning

-To achieve a declarative and responsive way of interacting with the infrastructure provisioning a pair of Cluster Managers should be introduced.
-This components will use an event-based reconciliation of a new Cluster Custom Resources, which will serve as an API for Kubernetes Cluster provisioning.
+To achieve a declarative and responsive way of interacting with the infrastructure provisioning, a pair of Cluster Managers should be introduced.
+These components will use an event-based reconciliation of new cluster CRs, serving as an API for Kubernetes Cluster provisioning.

-In order to provide a common Custom Resource for all clusters regardless of their licence type there will be a new pair of cluster CRs introduced:
+In order to provide a common CR for all clusters regardless of their license type there will be a new pair of cluster CRs introduced:
 - GardenerCluster CR (for managed clusters running on Gardener)
 - ExternalCluster CR (for Bring-Your-Own-Cluster model)

 And respectively - there will be two operators handling different processes for those CRs:
-- Gardener Cluster Manager, which will handle Gardener Shoot provisioning and kubeconfig generation/rotation
+- Gardener Cluster Manager, which handles Gardener Shoot provisioning and kubeconfig generation/rotation
 - External Cluster Manager, which takes care of storing the kubeconfig uploaded by the customer safely and makes sure constrained kubeconfig is available for other operators

 The goal is to reduce time-based loops as those result in a delayed response from the components.
 The Cluster Managers would react upon any Cluster CR change (creation, update, deletion) to introduce changes to the infrastructure immediately.